What is a PMI Payment on a New York City Mortgage?

 The cost of private mortgage insurance is based on several factors:

-- The type of mortgage.
+• The type of mortgage.
 PMI may cost more depending on the type of mortgage you have.
-An adjustable-rate mortgage is usually riskier than a fixed-rate mortgage since the rate can increase, making the PMI cost higher as well.
+An adjustable-rate mortgage is usually riskier than a fixed-rate one since the rate can increase, increasing the PMI cost.

-- Your Loan to Value Ratio (LTV).
-This is a type of risk assessment that lenders use before approving a mortgage to determine the amount needed for a down payment.
+• Your Loan to Value Ratio (LTV).
+Lenders use This type of risk assessment before approving a mortgage to determine the amount needed for a down payment.
 This assessment helps them determine if you are “high risk.”
 If yes, your loan may cost you more.

 How Does PMI Work?